MaastrichtU-IDS/build-a-kg-example/README.md

 ## Build a RDF Knowledge Graph from CSV files

 A short tutorial to build a RDF Knowledge Graph about restaurants and cuisines from [2 CSV files](https://data.world/mgarfield/restaurants/) using YARRRML mappings.

+> Accessible to anyone without the need to understand anything else than reading English, just follow the instructions and copy/paste the text at the right place in a website.

 1. **Go to https://rml.io/yarrrml/matey**